17 Subtle Signs You May Have Breast Cancer

 There's dimpling on your breast skin.

 Noticing some dimpling in the skin of one of your breasts might not seem like a big deal, but it could be a sign of breast cancer, says the Mayo Clinic.
 The issue—which is called peau d' orange, due to its resemblance of the texture of an orange peel—could be a sign of a more invasive type of breast cancer.

 Your skin texture has changed.

 While skin resembling an orange peel is one thing, breast cancer could show up with other textural changes as well.
 According to the National Breast Cancer Foundation, skin that looks scaly and red should also be examined by a doctor.

-Noticing your nipple change colors isn’t a great sign.
-According to Holly Pederson, MD, it could be a symptom of cancer and could also involve flaking and irritation.
-“Cancer can originate in the nipple,” she says.
-“The nipple will look reddish or purplish; it doesn’t look normal.
-It’s actually the tumor cells invading the nipple that cause the skin to look different if it is breast cancer.”
+Noticing your nipple change colors isn't a great sign.
+According to Holly Pederson, MD, director of medical breast services at the Cleveland Clinic, it could be a symptom of cancer and could also involve flaking and irritation.
+"Cancer can originate in the nipple," she told WebMD.
+"The nipple will look reddish or purplish; it doesn't look normal.
+It's actually the tumor cells invading the nipple that cause the skin to look different if it is breast cancer."